ShannonNoah/Information-retrieval-system/README.md

 Steps to run:

 1. Open the evaluate.ipynb file in your Jupyter Notebook environment.
-2. Upload the following files to the notebook: Results.txt, test.tsv
+2. Upload the following files to the notebook: Results.txt, Results_title_text.txt, Results_title.txt test.tsv
 3. Run the cells.

-Below are the key results: <br>
+Below are the key results for corpus text only: <br>
 runid all 5d7d54f3-bbcd-4a7b-ae8d-78bbf505b716 <br>
 num_q all 300 <br>
 num_ret all 29931 <br>